danielbodnar/awesome-stars/README.md

 ## macos

+- [cirruslabs/tart](https://github.com/cirruslabs/tart) - macOS and Linux VMs on Apple Silicon to use in CI and other automations
+- [Hammerspoon/hammerspoon](https://github.com/Hammerspoon/hammerspoon) - Staggeringly powerful macOS desktop automation with Lua
 - [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
 - [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers